Licensing style guides

 Guide content included elements such as packaging, character line-up, background, patterns, graphics, typography, and product concepts.

-A sneak peek behind the process: meeting notes, word association, sketches, color palatte exploration, character art, graphic generation, and the printed guide.
+A peek behind the process: meeting notes, word association, sketches, color palette exploration, character art, graphic generation, and the printed guide for PPG seasonal supplement.